 Nadeem Hamid was born in Karachi, Pakistan.
 Presence in West Michigan since 1984.

-Serving on the Red Cross Board of Directors.
+Leadership Grand Rapids 2022.
 Passionate about Diversity and Inclusion and local Michigan.